AnonymousXempt/Config/README.md

-- 👋 Hi, I’m @AnonymousAbo
+-  Hi, I’m @AnonymousAbo
-- 👀 I’m interested in Ethical Hacking
+-  I’m interested in Ethical Hacking
+-  I upload cracked installers for programs
+-  My intention is Educational Purposes Only and to save peoples money

 <!---